canjs/can-namespace/can-namespace.md

 }
 ```

-It is guaranteed that any module requiring `can-namespace` will receive the same module because only one version of `can-namespace` will ever be published.
+Any module requiring `can-namespace` will receive the same module because only one version of `can-namespace` will ever be published.